Croatian literature: Modern literature up to 1914

-The novelist Franjo Horvat Kiš wrote about life in the Croatian zagorje, while Ivan Kozarac wrote novels "Đuka Begović" (Devil's Blood, 1911), about Slavonia.
-The forerunner of modern fiction was Janko Polić Kamov, poet ("Psovka", "Ištipana hartija", 1907), narrator, innovative novelist ("Isušena kaljuža" 1957), playwright essayist and critic.
+The novelist Franjo Horvat Kiš wrote about life in the Croatian zagorje, while Ivan Kozarac wrote the novel Đuka Begović (Devil's Blood, 1911) about Slavonia.
+The forerunner of modern fiction was Janko Polić Kamov, poet (Psovka, Ištipana hartija, 1907), narrator, innovative novelist (Isušena kaljuža 1957), playwright essayist and critic.
 His prose remains essentially modern even today in both its structure and subject.

-The most complete European and Croatian writer of the period was Antun Gustav Matoš, who wrote his first short story in 1892 "Moć savjesti" (The Power of Conscience).
+The most complete European and Croatian writer of the period was Antun Gustav Matoš, who wrote his first short story in 1892, Moć savjesti (The Power of Conscience).
 His work spanning essays, reviews, novels, poems, and travel books was highly influential.
-The publication of the anthology Croatian Young Lyrics (1914) marked an end of an era – the year that Antun Gustav Matoš died and the First World War began.
+The publication of the anthology Croatian Young Lyrics (1914) marked the end of an era – the year that Antun Gustav Matoš died and the First World War began.
 Twelve authors contributed to the anthology: Ivo Andrić, Vladimir Čerina, Vilko Gabarić, Karl Hausler, Zvonko Milković, Stjepan Parmačević, Janko Polić Kamov, Tin Ujević, Milan Vrbanić, Ljubo Wiesner and Fran Galović.
 All of these authors were influenced by Antun Gustav Matoš and Vladimir Vidrić, and many would later become well-known names in Croatian literature.